 The frequency of discharge of the tank and flushing of the trough, can be regulated by adjusting the tap through which the water enters: the merest dribble is usually quite sufficient.
-This tank in practice works admirably, "dribbling" and "continuous" action being impossible, if it is placed on a perfectly level surface with the discharge pipe quite plumb.
+This tank in practice works admirably, "dribbling" and "continous action" being impossible, if it is placed on a perfectly level surface with the discharge pipe quite plumb.
+Flush-tanks are now usually fitted with a "reversed" ball-valve.
+When the ball is depressed in the tank very little water passes through the valve; but when the tank is very nearly full the valve is fully opened, a rush of water enters the tank and siphonage at once takes place.
+Dribbling and continuous action, which are due to the smallness of flow into the tank, are thus avoided whilst the time of filling the tank can still be regulated as desired.